Rachel-Wallace1/EU-Law-Summary-Platform/terraform/README.md

 - Repeat these steps to create a separate task definition for each of your applications.

 3. Create 2 ECS Instances
-(one for the backend Python application and one for the frontend React application)

-To create ECS instances, follow these steps:

 - Navigate to the ECS console in the AWS Management Console.
 In the Clusters section, select the cluster where you want to add instances or create a new cluster.